Upgrading our Caves Road pipeline

 The new sections of pipeline will be tied into the existing supply main as they are completed and once all sections are constructed it will become a dedicated Distribution Main.

-Having a new, dedicated Distribution Main will be hugely beneficially as it will allow for pressure management on both mains and eliminate bulk water transfer disruption due to breakages and leaks.
+Having a new, dedicated Distribution Main will be hugely beneficial as it will allow for pressure management on both mains and eliminate bulk water transfer disruption due to breakages and leaks.

 Has Busselton Water considered any environmental and heritage impacts?

-Busselton Water is working with expert consultants to ensure that appropriate flora, fauna and Aboriginal heritage surveys are undertaken, and that the results are considered in the planning and design for the project.
+Busselton Water has worked with expert consultants to ensure that appropriate flora, fauna and Aboriginal heritage surveys were undertaken, and that an environmental management plan is in place and adhered to throughout construction.

 Will private landowners be impacted?

-The project will necessitate easements to be created on five private properties along Caves Road and Busselton Water is engaging directly with each impacted landowner to work through the individual circumstances as it relates to their property.
+The project has necessitated easements to be created on five private properties along Caves Road and Busselton Water has engaged directly with each impacted landowner to work through the individual circumstances as it relates to their property.
 The new pipeline will be totally underground.

 When will the project start and finish?

-Construction, pending necessary approvals and permits, is currently anticipated to commence in March 2025 and take approximately three-months to complete.
+Construction is currently anticipated to commence in early February 2025 and take approximately four months to complete.